 Have Your Hydrangeas Changed in Color?

-If the pinks are not as vibrant as they once were, Color Me Pink or Garden Lime can help raise the pH of the naturally acidic soil of Connecticut.
-Garden Lime is quick-acting and can be followed up with Color Me Pink for longer lasting effects on the pH level.
+If the pinks are not as vibrant as they once were, lime can help raise the pH of the naturally acidic soil of Connecticut.
+Espoma 'Garden Lime' is a fast acting product that can quickly raise the pH level.
 Remember to get your soil pH tested before making adjustments, as there are many other factors that contribute to the growth of a plant.